vdelacue/portfolio/README.md

 ### **Explanation**

-This site was built
+This site was built in two basic phases, phase one was the structure and functionality and phase two consisted of styling and debugging.

 #### _Phase one_ of the application used:

 > - **HTML5** to provide the basic structure and backbone of the application layout.
-> - **CS3** & **bootstrap** to style and for flexible layouts, flexible images and cascading style sheet media queries that create the desired views.
 > - **Javascript** and **JQuery** to create interactivity..

 From the start of _Phase One_ **Vanilla Javascript** was utilized for animation and **DOM Scripting** for events and functionality.
 After the basic structure was setup some distinctive and attractive features were added with **CS3**.
 A fun Easter Egg was included when you click to see Resume PDF. **JQuery** and **Javascript** event handling was used to animate light bulb picture in the About Section.